11 Miami Nicknames That Will Surprise You

 The Gateway to Latin America

-In fact, approximately 70% of Miami's population is of Latin American descent.
-Similarly, the city is a major international trade and finance hub, with many Latin American businesses choosing to set their US headquarters in Miami.
+The city is also a major international trade and finance hub, with many Latin American companies choosing Miami for their U.S. headquarters.

 The Gateway to the Americas